xcp-ng/xcp-ng-org/docs/guides/autostart-vm.md

 hold up the ones behind it.
 That spaces a boot out, but it does not sequence it, because which VMs end up behind the delay is not something you control.

+Measured on XCP-ng 8.3, with four autostart VMs and `start-delay=120` on one of them: the delayed VM was running about ten seconds after the host enabled itself, and the other three stayed halted for the next two minutes before starting together.

 To define a startup order, use [vApps](../vms/vm-lifecycle.md#vapps) instead.
 Two VM parameters apply when an appliance is started, and after an HA failover: